-Remember this isn’t about you.
-Your thought leadership is about making sure you are pushing the industry forward and gaining a niche in your industry.
-If you hit resistance, when you’re first trying this out, know that that’s okay, and that’s actually a sign that you’re doing things right.
+Remember, for social media thought leaders, it shouldn’t be about you.
+Your thought leadership is about making sure you are pushing the boundaries of your industry and finding a niche.
+If you hit resistance when you’re first trying this out, know that that’s okay, and that’s actually a sign you’re doing things right.

 Start Before You Feel Ready

 What is it in your industry that you think about a little bit differently?
-Or what is it that might even sound a little polarizing to say, but you truly believe deeply in, and you truly see this aligning with your values?
-That is your secret sauce to your thought leadership and to your growth.
+Or what is it that might even sound a little polarizing to say, but you truly believe in, and you see this aligning with your values?

-What your business starts out as, or what it is today might not be where it ends up, but your community members could still be with you.
-And that, again, goes into making sure your thought leadership message is true and unique to who you are, not necessarily to who your business is.
+What your business starts as, or what it is today, might not be where it ends up, but your community members could still be with you.
+And that, again, goes into making sure your thought leadership message is true and unique to who you are, not necessarily to what your business is.
 So there’s a subtle distinction there.
 But if you think about that a little bit, I promise it’ll make more sense to you.

 Practice Makes Perfect